 - Remember that if it the dial is in between numbers, always report the lower number.

-Similar to the ‘single rate’ electricity meter, this meter type is a simple digital screen with one number set.
-However, this one has a few more numbers and you don’t need all of them.
+Similar to the ‘single rate’ electricity meter, this meter type has a simple digital screen with one number set.
+However, this one has a few more numbers - though you won’t need all of them.
 For this meter type you need:

-This meter type is the older style and is extremely common in most older housing estates.
-This is much easier to read that the digital gas meter.
+This meter type is an older model, though still very common in older housing estates.
+This is much easier to read than the digital gas meter.
 There is one simple set of numbers and you’ll need: